southglory/southglory/README.md

 [Who am I?]
 I am a programmer now who aspires to become a solo indie game developer.
 Recently, I aim to gamify various ideas.

-I majored in a master's degree in mechanical engineering and worked for 6 months at an IT AI startup.

 Currently, I am studying game development and game artificial intelligence in my spare time while majoring in computer vision and reinforcement learning artificial intelligence in graduate school.

 [~2022]